-Technical support will not be available from the GPNRO or the MSRA team.
+Technical support will not be available from the MSRA team.

 Booking an assessment

-If you are approved to sit the MSRA remotely due to factors relating to COVID-19, you will be required to log into your Pearson VUE account and use the self-service functionality to the book an assessment on a date and time of your choosing, subject to availability within the specified testing window.
-The only exception to this is if you have requested a reasonable adjustment under the Equality Act 2010; in this instance, you will need to book via Pearson VUEs' Customer Services team.
+If you are approved to sit the MSRA remotely , you will be required to log into your Pearson VUE account and use the self-service functionality to the book an assessment on a date and time of your choosing, subject to availability within the specified testing window.
+If you have requested any reasonable adjustments, other than extra time, you will not be able to sit the MSRA via remote testing.

 When booking your assessment, it is strongly recommended that you avoid booking from a mobile device or internet browsers that have reached the end of their product support lifecycle as these are unlikely to be supported.

 When booking the OnVUE MRSA, it is essential that you check the time period (AM/PM) and the timezone, as OnVUE runs for 24 hours.

 Once you have booked your assessments, you will receive an automated confirmation email to your registered email address.